ikergarcia1996/Sequence-Labeling-LLMs/README.md

 </p>

-This repository contains the code for performing Sequence Labelling (Named Entity Recognition) with Language Model Logits (LLMs) as a Text2Text constrained generation task.
+This repository contains the code for performing Sequence Labelling with Language Models (LLMs) as a Text2Text constrained generation task.
 The code is built on top of 🤗HuggingFace's [Transformers](https://huggingface.co/docs/transformers/index) and 🤗HuggingFace's [Accelerate](https://huggingface.co/docs/accelerate/index) library.